eng-jonathan/DataScience_MachineLearning_and_StatisticalModeling/README.md

 * Developed in ***R*** and incorporates data modeling and manipulation techniques such as data removal, munging, and imputation, and linear and forest regressions

 **Results**:
-* Prediction Ability: Random Forest Model is accurate within $27,000.
+* Accuracy: Random Forest Model is accurate within $27,000.
 (Fair Range considering the Average Home Price is $315,000)
 * Problems: Model Requires more observations to accurately predict extrapolated data, however performs well when predicting within the included zipcodes.
 ___
 <a name="overview"></a>